The School Day:

 Use of Cell Phones:

 The school takes no responsibility for the theft of a cell phone or other personal technology devices at school.
+We have high expectations for students in managing their use of cell phones.
+Students are made aware of these expectations through our handbook, and clarifying information can be found on our school phone policy (accessible via school docs).

 Passes Out of School:

 For safety reasons, it is essential that the school knows the whereabouts of pupils at all times during the school day.
 Pupils who need to leave the school grounds for any reason during the school day need a Street Pass.
-This is issued by the Duty Dean and requires a written note from home.
+This is issued by a Dean and requires a written note from home.
 Street passes are not issued to buy lunch or food downtown.

 Students are not permitted to go home or visit the homes of friends during interval or lunchtimes.